EmberAGI/chatbot/README.md

 > Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various AI and authentication provider accounts.

+We offer two methods for running locally.

+### Bare metal

 1. Install Vercel CLI: `npm i -g vercel`
 2. Link local instance with Vercel and GitHub accounts (creates `.vercel` directory): `vercel link`
 3. Download your environment variables: `vercel env pull`